 LOCAL COMPREHENSIVE PLAN CONSISTENCY: This evaluation of these intersections is consistent with transportation goal #2 as specified on p.
 6-1 of the 2008 Garrett County Comprehensive Plan: 'Preserve roadway capacity and improve safety.'
-This project supports the Maryland Transportation Plan objective to 'reduce the number of lives lost and injuries sustained on Maryland's transportation system'.
+This project supports the Maryland Transportation Plan's Safety and Security Goal, specifically the objective to 'reduce the number of lives lost and injuries sustained on Maryland's transportation system'.

-6) MD 135 (Maryland Highway) and Sand Flat Road intersection; evaluation of intersection for potential safety improvements.
+4) MD 135 and Sand Flat Road intersection - safety improvements

-PURPOSE/JUSTIFICATION: MD 135 is classified as a Rural Minor Arterial roadway and carries significant traffic volumes.
+PROJECT DESCRIPTION/PURPOSE AND NEED: The County requests a complete evaluation of the intersection by certified traffic safety engineers.
+A report would be prepared outlining options for safety improvements intended to reduce the number and severity of traffic accidents.
+MD 135 is classified as a Rural Minor Arterial roadway and carries significant traffic volumes.
 Sand Flat Road is a County roadway providing a link between US 219 and MD 135 and likewise accommodates significant traffic volumes and truck traffic.
 The MD 135 and Sand Flat Road intersection is currently signaled with a flashing amber light for through traffic on MD 135 and flashing red light for north and south bound vehicles on County roadways.
-The topographic conditions of this intersection limit sight distances for drivers approaching this intersection from west bound MD 135 and for drivers approaching the intersection from south bound and north bound County roadways.
+The topographic conditions of this intersection limit sight distances for drivers approaching this intersection.
 The intersection is perceived by the travelling public as a potentially hazardous intersection with frequent near incidents or actual accidents with especially serious injuries.
 The purpose of this project is to evaluate the intersection for potential safety improvements.